JasperJuergensen/elastalert/docs/source/ruletypes.rst

 ``spike_ref_metric``: This metric will be calculated over the reference event windows.
 When this metric is used, there must be more then one reference window.
 For example, ``mean`` calculates the mean value of the counts in the reference windows and for an alert the count in the current window must be ``spike_height`` time higher or lower this value.
+The metric can be one of the metrics listed below or an importable function which takes the data as a first argument, for example ``statistics.harmonic_mean``.
+The default metric is ``mean``.

 ``spike_ref_metric_args``: Arguments for the ``spike_ref_metric``.
 The arguments are a mapping (e.g. ``percentile: 0.5``)
 A table with arguments for different metrics is below.

 ``spike_height_metric``: This metric will be calculated over the reference windows and should be logically one of the deviation metrics.
 To alert the count in the current window must be ``spike_height`` * the value of spike_height_metric times higher or lower than the value of the reference window.
+The metric can be one of the metrics listed below or an importable function which takes the data as a first argument, for example ``statistics.harmonic_mean``.
+The default metric is ``fixed``, which is a static value of 1.
+If the value is fixed, the spike height is interpreted as ``ref * spike_height``, else as ``ref + spike_height_metric * spike_height``.

 ``spike_heigh_metric_args``: Arguments for the ``spike_height_metric``.
 The arguments are a mapping (e.g. ``percentile: 0.5``)
 A table with arguments for different metrics is below.